mapillary/mapillary_tools/README.md

 `process_and_upload` tool will run `process` and `upload` tools consecutively with combined required and optional arguments.

-### Usage examples
+### UExamples

-- process and upload all the images in directory `path/to/images` and its sub directories for user `mapillary_user`.
+- process and upload all the images in directory `path/to/images` and its sub-directories for user `mapillary_user`.

 ```bash
 mapillary_tools process_and_upload --import_path "path/to/images" --user_name "mapillary_user"
 ```

-### Advanced usage examples
+### Advanced Examples

-- process and upload all the images in directory `path/to/images` and its sub directories for user `mapillary_user`, but skip duplicate images, specifying duplicates as images apart up to 0.5 m or with a camera angle difference up to 1°.
+- Process and upload all the images in directory `path/to/images` and its sub-directories for user `mapillary_user`, but skip duplicate images, specifying duplicates as images apart up to 0.5 m or with a camera angle difference up to 1°.

 ```bash
 mapillary_tools process_and_upload --import_path "path/to/images" --user_name "mapillary_user" --verbose --rerun --flag_duplicates --duplicate_distance 0.5 --duplicate_angle 1 --advanced